IDENTITY DOMAINS CONCEPT LIST ABSTRACT CONCEPT LIST ABSTRACT CONCEPT LIST SERIALIZATION CONTENT MANAGEMENT

 Examples:

-1) Composite structures nesting their internal constituents.
+1) Composite structures ( Aggregate Block) nesting their internal constituents ( Aggregate Member).

 2) Social structures nesting their roles and functions.

-3) Computer functions nesting their local variables or inner functions
+3) Computer functions nesting their local variables or inner functions.

-4) Packages nesting their building blocks.
+4) Packages nesting their Building Blocks (packaging).

 M